This award acknowledges and honors a person who has enjoyed outstanding success in mentoring graduate students in the Southern Region.

 - 2 letters of support from departmental colleagues (each letter is limited to 2 pages).

-- A single PDF, electronic copy of the complete original nomination package MUST be submitted to the Award Committee Chair by November 10, 2017.
+- A single PDF, electronic copy of the complete original nomination package MUST be submitted to the Award Committee Chair.
 No incomplete packets will be considered.
 Name the file: CSGS_Outstanding_Mentoring_Award_LastName_FirstName_InstitutionName.pdf

 The Awards Committee will review nominations and make its recommendation to the CSGS Executive Committee in December.